shakacode/use-ssr-computation.macro/README.md

 Faster Initial Loads: Reduced JavaScript means faster parsing and execution times.

 ### Basic Example: Dynamic Date Formatting
-Utilize the `luxon` package to dynamically format a user's birthdate on the server side, ensuring the client-side bundle remains lightweight by loading the library only when the birthdate changes.
+Use the `luxon` package to dynamically format a user's birthdate on the server side, ensuring the client-side bundle remains lightweight by loading the library only when the birthdate changes.

 1- **Server-side computation** file named `./formatBirthDate.ssr-computation.js`:
 ```javascript